 Caramelized onions go great on salads, in tarts, on pizza, crackers, casseroles, and just about anything else.
-They’re very easy to make, and so is this savory tart.
+They’re very easy to make, and so is this savory goat cheese tart.
 I finally broke in my larger, circular tart pan and came up with a pastry shell using almond flour and Parmesan cheese.

 Tomatoes are overflowing on farmers’ market tables.
 There are so many varieties I can’t decide which type to purchase, so I buy an assortment of colors and shapes – mostly the cherry and slicing types.
 But I don’t buy too many because I also have my first crop this summer!
 They are beautiful, and have survived an early encounter with a deer that trimmed a few stalks and stems.
 The Seattle area’s hot summer has certainly aided my first attempt at growing edibles.

 This looks great!
 Do you think I could substitute the fresh tomatoes with sundried tomatoes?

 Great!
 Thanks for the tip.
 I’ll have to try making this sometime soon 🙂

 Yes, Christine, you can use a different hard cheese, or a softer cheese, which will produce a softer crust.
 I haven’t come up with something yet that is not cheese, unless you just use a regular crust.
 The crust I recently made with the chicken pot pie (here: https://comfybelly.wpengine.com/2009/09/chicken-pot-pie.html) would work, and will become crunchy when baked for a while on a low temperature.

 Can the parmesan cheese be substituted with anything else?

 For ideas on where to get almond flour, see https://comfybelly.wpengine.com/2009/01/the-scoop-on-almond-flour.html.